sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 ```

 ### Limit who can run tests

-You probably want to make sure that your instance isn't open for every one to add tests.
-There's a couple of ways you limit who can use your instance by just using configuration.
+You probably want to make sure that your instance isn't open for everyone to add tests.
+There are a couple of ways to limit who can use your instance by just using configuration.

 #### Adding Basic Auth

-The server can be behind basic authentication.
-You do that with the follwing configuration.
+The server can be secured with basic authentication.
+You can configure it with the following settings:

 ```yaml
 basicAuth:
   login:
   password:
 ```

-The basic auth will be added to all URLs except calls to the API and the admin pages (the admin page has other basic auth configuration).
+The basic auth will be applied to all URLs except calls to the API and the admin pages (the admin page has a separate basic auth configuration).

 #### Key for running tests through the API

-You can setup a secret key that needs to be used when you send tests to the API.
+You can set up a secret key that needs to be used when you send tests to the API.
 You configure that under *api.key* or in YAML:

 ```yaml
 api:
   key: MY_KEY
 ```

-Then when you use sitespeed.io and the API make sure to add `--api.key MY_KEY` to your configuration.
+Then when you use sitespeed.io and the API make sure to use`--api.key MY_KEY` to your configuration.

 #### Validate test domains

-You probably want to limit which domains you can test through the GUI on the server.
-You do that with the configuration *validTestDomains*.
-That needs to be a regular expression that will be matched against the hostname of the URL that you want to test.
+You probably want to limit which domains can be tested through the GUI on the server.
+You can do this with the *validTestDomains* configuration.
+This needs to be a regular expression that will be matched against the hostname of the URL that you want to test.

-By default I've setup Wikipedia domains as what needs to be matched so you want to change that.
+By default, Wikipedia domains are set as valid, so you will want to change that.

+Here are a couple of examples:

+* To test all URLs on https://www.sitespeed.io: `validTestDomains: "^www\.sitespeed\.io$"`
+* To allow testing of any URLs: `validTestDomains: ".*"`

 #### Disable the GUI
-You can fully disable the GUI.
-That way you can only add test through the API.
-You do that by setting `disableGUI: true`.
+You can fully disable the GUI so that tests can only be added through the API.
+You do this by setting: `disableGUI: true`.

 #### Disable the search
-You can choose to only disable the search functionality, You do that with
+You can choose to only disable the search functionality.
+You do this by setting: `disableSearchGUI: true`.
-`disableSearchGUI: true`.

 ### Style the pages
-If you want to style the servers pages, you can do that by adding extra CSS and your own images.
-In the [default configuration](https://github.com/sitespeedio/onlinetest/blob/main/server/config/default.yaml) look for the *html* key.
+If you want to style the server's pages, you can do so by adding extra CSS and your own images.
+In the [default configuration](https://github.com/sitespeedio/onlinetest/blob/main/server/config/default.yaml), look for the *html* key.

-That is straightforward and to get it to work, you should also configure where you (locally) host your CSS/images.
-You do that in:
+To get this to work, you should also configure where you locally host your CSS/images.
+You do that with the following configuration:

 ```yaml
 html: